Find Affordable College Courses

 7 Yearly Graduations

 The 16th most popular school in the country for nuclear medical technology/technologist majors who are seeking their bachelor's degree is AdventHealth University.
-Each year, around 1,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,440 per year, while in-state graduate students, on average, pay $23,775 per year.
-The nuclear medical technology/technologist program at AdventHealth University awarded 7 bachelor's degrees during the 2020-2021 school year.
-Of these students, 71% were women and 71% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $19,980 per year, while in-state graduate students, on average, pay $28,585 per year.
+During the most recent year for which we have data, 7 people received their bachelor's degree in nuclear medical technology/technologist from AHU.
+Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.

 7 Yearly Graduations